statamic/docs/content/collections/tags/glide.md

     type: integer
     description: >
       Defines the quality of the image.
 Use values between `0` and `100`.
 Only relevant if the format is `jpg` or `pjpg`.
 Default: `90`.
   -
+    name: dpr
+    type: integer
+    description: >
+      Defines the device pixel ratio.
+This makes it possible to display images at the correct pixel density on a variety of devices.
+For example the following would output an image of 400px `{{ glide:image width="200" dpr="2" square }}`.
+Default: `1`.
+The maximum value that can be set for dpr is `8`.
+  -
     name: format
     type: string